• Skip to main content

 Ingredients

-• 1 bunch parsley leaves see notes
+• 1 bunch fresh parsley, see notes

-• 2 sprig fresh mint leaves see notes
+• 2 sprig fresh mint leaves, see notes

 • ½ small onion